1849 Grand National: Finishing order

 Unquoted horses were those offered by bookmakers at any price they felt fair, usually 66 or 100/1.
-Bookmakers only issued a quoted price for a horse when the odds being asked for by the public suggested that the bookmaker stood to make a loss if said horse were to win.
+Bookmakers only issued a quoted price for a horse when the odds being asked for by the public suggested that the bookmaker stood to make a loss if said horse were to win. *Jerry is a namesake of the 1840 Grand National winner and not the same horse.